Wimberton/Vigor-FENTRY/README.md

 ## ADDITIONAL  PREMIUM FUNCTIONALITY

 ### Item ESP Features
-- **Enable Item ESP:** Enable or disable drawing ESP for items, weapons, and consumables, and everything else.
+- **Enable Item ESP:** Enable or disable drawing ESP for items, weapons, consumables, and various resources across the map.
-- **ESP Item Names:** Display the name of items, weapons, and consumables, and everything else.
+- **ESP Item Names:** Display names of all highlighted items, including weapons, consumables, and special loot.
-- **ESP Item Rarity Filters:** Filter by rarity type for items, weapons, and consumables, and everything else separately.
-- **ESP Item Lines:** Enable or disable drawing lines to items on the map.
+- **ESP Item Lines:** Enable or disable drawing lines to specific items on the map for easier tracking.
 - **Item Line From Top:** Toggle whether the item trace line originates from the top of the screen.

+### Lootable ESP Features
+Easily locate resources, ammunition, and consumables with item ESP for enhanced gameplay.

+- **Ammo, Weapon, and Medical Boxes**
+- **Consumables:** Blueberries, Penny Bun Mushrooms, Cloudberries, and more.
+- **Rare Items:** Unique collectibles like Lighters, Trolls, and Vinyl records.
+- **Airdrop Crates, Locked Containers, and Chests**
+- **Resource Items:** Electronics, Fertilizer, Glass, Wire, and other crafting materials.

 ### Aimbot Features
 - **Enable Aimbot:** Enable or disable aimbot, making your shots always on target.